ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 **Total cost per month**     = $291.43

-Factoring the example quantities and prices, the base price for this <!--virtual server instance--> virtual machine is $291.43/month or an average of $0.399/hour for all the resources consumed.
+Factoring the example quantities and prices, the base price for this  virtual machine is $291.43/month or an average of $0.399/hour for all the resources consumed.

-Assume that in the course of the month, the customer allocates more memory to the <!--virtual server instance--> virtual machine.
-At the end of the month, the new price for the <!--virtual server instance--> virtual machine will be higher to account for the extra memory and amounts to $0.498/hour for all the resources consumed.
+Assume that in the course of the month, the customer allocates more memory to the virtual machine.
+At the end of the month, the new price for the virtual machine will be higher to account for the extra memory and amounts to $0.498/hour for all the resources consumed.
 The monthly bill is prorated by an hour for the resources deployed as shown in Table 1.

-In Table 1, the <!--virtual server instance--> virtual machine resources are increased (after the resources reach 300 hours in the month) from 8 GB to 16 GB of memory.
-The price of the <!--virtual server instance--> virtual machine is prorated by an hour for the final monthly price of $303.
+In Table 1, the virtual machine resources are increased (after the resources reach 300 hours in the month) from 8 GB to 16 GB of memory.
+The price of the virtual machine is prorated by an hour for the final monthly price of $303.

 | Hours elapsed in a month   | Amount charged                               |  Virtual machine  description    |
 | -------------------------- | -------------------------------------------- |  --------------------------------------- |